 These two cases were filed against Corrections Corporation of America (CCA) for violating inmates’ constitutional rights at Dawson State Jail.
 Paula Sweeney filed suit on behalf of both of these clients and their families and secured confidential settlements for both of them.
-Additionally the suit brought much-needed attention to this abusive institution, and it was subsequently shut down.
+Additionally, the suit brought much-needed attention to this abusive institution and was subsequently shut down.

 Date of Incident

 Dawson State Jail winds down in final days - The Dallas Morning News

 Death at Dawson: Why Is Texas’ Worst State Jail Still Open? - The Texas Observer

 TDCJ to Close Two Privately Run Jails in August - The Texas Tribune